Part 1: How to take great photos and capture travel memories with your kids in tow

 1. Point and Shoot

-Let’s face it, in all likelihood you will only have one hand free; therefore there’s no shame in using a point and shoot camera- or even your smart phone.
+Let’s face it, in all likelihood you will only have one hand free; therefore there’s no shame in using a point and shoot camera – or even your smartphone.
 Wear something with good pockets or a shoulder bag you can easily grab into and don’t hang around waiting for that perfect moment or it will go!
+You can also consider drones less than 250 grams to make beautiful pictures easily.
 GRAB.
 POINT.
 SHOT.

 2. Take a lot of pictures